getditto/interface-gen/interface_gen/README.md

 To exit the virtualenv, simply run the command `deactivate` from your shell.

-\* Note: The requirement for python >= 3.10 can be relaxed if it causes trouble.
-We just need to change type annotation syntax a bit.
+\* Note: The requirement for python >= 3.9 can be relaxed if you're willing to test and debug any issues. \*

 ## Generating Schemas & Code, Running Tests